top of page

 Honestly, shouldn’t managers be coaches for their people?

-In my first job out of college, I was a programmer in Fort Worth.
+In my first job out of college, I was a programmer in Fort Worth, Texas.
 Over time, I grew confident in my skills and experience but wasn’t very interested in the work.
 At my annual review, my boss said, “I don’t think you should continue working here.”
 (YIKES!)
 But then he added, “I’d like you to interview with a colleague of mine in Dallas.”
 He realized I would be better suited as a sales engineer than a programmer.
 (And I was.)
 Now that’s a great manager!

 Dig the well before you're thirsty